Recently searched

 Thermal fuses come in various designs and configurations, each tailored to suit specific applications and operating conditions.
 Understanding the different types of thermal fuses enables engineers, technicians, and DIY enthusiasts to select the most suitable option for their needs.

 Radial thermal fuses feature a cylindrical design, with the temperature-sensitive element housed within a cylindrical or disc-shaped casing.
-These fuses are commonly used in appliances such as coffee makers, irons, and hair dryers, where space constraints may necessitate a compact form factor.
+This fuse is commonly used in appliances such as coffee makers, irons, and hair dryers, where space constraints may necessitate a compact form factor.

 Axial thermal fuses, as the name suggests, have a linear or tubular shape, with the temperature-sensitive element positioned along the axis of the fuse.
 This design facilitates easy integration into circuit boards and wiring harnesses, making them ideal for applications in electronics and automotive industries.